Cawacher History, Family Crest & Coats of Arms

 Early History of the Cawacher family

-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early Cawacher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cawacher research.
+Another 55 words (4 lines of text) covering the years 1545, 1547, 1751 and 1725 are included under the topic Early Cawacher History in all our PDF Extended History products and printed products wherever possible.

 Cawacher Spelling Variations

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the Cawacher family name revealed numerous spelling variations, including Gallagher, Gallacher, Gallaugher, Gallaughor, Gallager and many more.

 Early Notables of the Cawacher family (pre 1700)